antonkomarev/github-profile-views-counter/README.md

 ## FAQ

-### Isn't that a security breach?
+### Why does the counter increase every time the page is reloaded?

-GitHub passes all images URLs through their [GitHub Camo proxy service](https://github.blog/2010-11-13-sidejack-prevention-phase-3-ssl-proxied-assets/).
+This is counter of profile views (page hits), not a counter of unique visitors.
-This means that only GitHub can track personal information, such as visitors User Agent or IP address.
+There is no way to get the username, browser user agent or IP address of the visitor because GitHub proxies all image URLs through the [GitHub Camo service].
-Third party cloud service stores only views timestamps and total count of views.
+In other words, we can only increment the counter for each request from the GitHub proxy server, we don't know who initiated it.

 ### Are you making money on it?

 No. Only spending them.
-You can [become a sponsor] if you want it to keep running & receive new features.
+[Become a sponsor] if you want it to keep running & receive new features.

 ## License